jeffjanderson/backup-tap/README.md

     * Workloads that show with last pipeline run, last builds, and all CVE’s details
     * Vulnerabilities that show in Security Analysis

-9. Enable Data Protection via TMC on both clusters.
-This is needed for restic (link).
+9. Enable Data Protection via TMC on both source and backup clusters.

     ```
     tmc cluster dataprotection create \